brawer/wikidata-qsdump/README.md

 # Experiment: New Format for Wikidata Dumps?

-This is an experiment for a new, more compact and much faster to process data format for [Wikidata](https://wikidata.org).
+This is an experiment for a simpler, more compact and faster (to decompress) data format for [Wikidata](https://wikidata.org).

 | Format      |     Size¹ |  Decompression time² |